Panda-Abhisek/Stopwatch/README.md

 The stopwatch web page consists of two stopwatches that can be controlled individually.
 Each stopwatch displays the elapsed time in the format HH:MM:SS.
 The stopwatches provide three buttons for each instance: Start, Stop, and Reset.

+## Demo
+You can try this by clicking here: https://dualstopwatch.netlify.app/

 ## Usage

 To use the stopwatches, follow these steps: